ricardojpinheiro/utils/README.md

 ## cat
 ## tac
 ## head
-Prints the first n lines from a given file.
+Prints the first n lines (or n bytes) from a given file.
 If you doesn't use any parameters, it will print the first ten lines.

 ## tail
+Prints the last n lines (or n bytes) from a given file.
+If you doesn't use any parameters, it will print the last ten lines.

 ## touch
 ## wc
 ## dos2unix
 ## unix2dos

 # TODO
-All of them demands optimization, in order to use bigger files, in a quicker way.
-So, I'll try this in the future.
+All of them demands optimization, in order to use bigger files in a faster way.
+I'll try it in the future.

 # Version notes.
 (c) 2020 Brazilian MSX Crew.
 Some rights reserved, but it's released due to